Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Kinetic Proofreading in the ribosome

+In situations where the binding energy for wrong versus right substrates is similar, and where there is an excess concentration of the decoy substrate, purely thermodynamic discrimination may result in unacceptably high error rates.
+For example, the difference in binding energy for cognate or near-cognate tRNA during ribosomal translation is expected to be on the order of 1-2 hydrogen bonds, or only a few $k_bT$~\cite{ogle2002selection}.
+Given the concentration excess due to multiple possible near-cognate substrates, the thermodynamic error rate would be expected to be above $5^\%$.
+On the scale of a 300-amino-acid long peptide, being able to build an error-free chain even half of the time would require error rates below $0.2\%$, necessitating the introduction of an alternate proofreading mechanism.

+Many biological systems increase their accuracy by introducing multiple intermediate states, with the probability of resetting to the origin higher for pathways leading to the wrong terminal state -- a process that has been termed `kinetic proofreading'~\cite{hopfield1974kinetic,mellenius2017transcriptional,banerjee2017elucidating,murugan2012speed,cui2018identifying}.
+This approach to proofreading via exploratory dynamics can also include discrimination in the forward rates for moving to the next intermediate~\cite{banerjee2017elucidating}.
+But even for the case where discrimination is localized entirely to the release steps, systems with actively driven resetting cycles can combine together the distinct binding energies of multiple intermediate states, surpassing purely thermodynamic limits on accuracy~\cite{murugan2012speed}.

-A number of theoretical works have sought to elucidate the connections between energy dissipation, speed, and accuracy of a proofreading system~\cite{Lan2012,yu2022energy,murugan2012speed}.
+A number of theoretical works have sought to elucidate the connections between energy dissipation, speed, and accuracy of a proofreading system~\cite{Lan2012,murugan2012speed,banerjee2017elucidating,yu2022energy}.
 Even for a simple single-step enzyme, accurately distinguishing between cognate and non-cognate substrates requires product formation to be slow compared to the binding-unbinding equilibration~\cite{tawfik2014accuracy}.
 From the same principle, the forward step in multi-stage proof-reading pathways must be arbitrarily slow to reach the minimal possible error rate, highlighting a trade-off between speed and accuracy~\cite{johansson2008rate}.
-Furthermore, because kinetic proofreading relies on resetting, each such resetting cycle implies a cost in terms of additional time required to reach the target.
+Furthermore, when proofreading relies on resetting, each such resetting cycle implies a slow-down in the total time to reach the target.
 For multi-step pathways, the time to reach a target scales exponentially with the number of states if resetting is more likely than forward stepping, and linearly otherwise~\cite{murugan2012speed}.
 Since each intermediate state provides an extra opportunity for proofreading, accuracy comes at a cost in speed.
-This trade-off has also been noted in models of T-cell activation~\cite{cui2018identifying} and chemosensory receptor arrays~\cite{Lan2012,hathcock2024time}.
+In ribosomal translation, measured kinetic parameters have been shown to place the system in a regime of near-optimal speed at the expense of about ten-fold higher error rate~\cite{banerjee2017elucidating}.
+The trade-off between speed and accuracy has also been noted in models of T-cell activation~\cite{cui2018identifying} and chemosensory receptor arrays~\cite{Lan2012,hathcock2024time}.